semgrep/semgrep/doc/SEMGREP_CORE_CONTRIBUTING.md

 In practice, it is not always convenient to use `make build` or `make rebuild`. `make rebuild` will update everything within the project; `make build` will compile and install all the binaries.
 You can do this yourself in a more targeted fashion.

-Below is a flow appropriate for frequent developers of `semgrep-core` or `spacegrep`
+Below is a flow appropriate for frequent developers of `semgrep-core`

 After you pull, run